 - A God Am I: In the Evil ending of the first game.Cole: In a place with no law, the strong take what they want, and the weak are their slaves, their playthings.
 And no one is stronger than me...

 - Ironically, he literally gains godlike powers by the end of inFAMOUS 2 if you stick with the Evil alignment till the end.

 - Anti-Hero: Type V. Is willing to do horrible things and endanger the lives of innocents if it brings him closer to defeating his enemies.

-- And Then John Was a Zombie: At the end of the second game, Cole becomes the new Beast in an attempt to save the rest of humanity from the plague.Cole: The plague just sped up the inevitable: an evolutionary jump, humanity giving way to Conduits.
+- And Then John Was a Zombie: At the end of the second game, Cole becomes the new Beast in an attempt to save the Conduits from the plague, sacrificing the rest of humanity in the process.Cole: The plague just sped up the inevitable: an evolutionary jump, humanity giving way to Conduits.
 I had been given powers to save the world from this change.
 But now I stand at its center.
 I have become the Beast.

-- Being Evil Sucks: While Evil Cole doesn't see what's wrong with his actions, his relationship with Trish only worsens, and eventually he ends up having to kill Zeke.
+- Being Evil Sucks: While Evil Cole doesn't see what's wrong with his actions, his relationship with Trish basically goes From Bad to Worse, and eventually he ends up having to kill Zeke.

 - Bottomless Magazines: Gains temporary infinite energy when using a fully upgraded Drain skill in inFAMOUS 2.

-- Characterization Marches On: In the first game, Evil Cole was an actively malicious Jerkass who thrived on causing pain and suffering for those around him.
+- Characterization Marches On: In the first game, Evil Cole was an actively malicious Jerkass who thrived on causing pain and suffering for those around him, though he was shown to genuinely care about Trish and Zeke.
 In the second game, he's simply unconcerned with the consequences of his actions.